Dwonczykj/Dwonczykj.github.io/_posts/2022-04-25-the-power-in-the-grin.md

 ---
 layout: post
-title: "Say Cheeeeese!" - The power in the grin
+title: Say Cheeeeese! - The power in the grin
 categories: [self-improvement]
 comments: true
 ---
 Smiling is an expression not an emotion.
 It is just as much an action as a reaction.
-It can be used to communicate warmth as well as to warn.
+It can be used to communicate warmth as well as to signal a warning.
 The smile is a versatile tool in the social tool box that we might unknowingly neglect.
 In this article, I would like to both educate and persuade you on the pros of that cheesy grin! 😁

 ## Who?